JuliaControl/ModelPredictiveControl.jl/docs/src/internals/predictive_control.md

 ## Update Quadratic Optimization

 ```@docs
-ModelPredictiveControl.initpred!(::PredictiveController, ::LinModel, ::Any, ::Any, ::Any, ::Any, ::Any)
+ModelPredictiveControl.initpred!(::PredictiveController, ::LinModel, ::Any, ::Any, ::Any, ::Any, ::Any, ::Any)
 ModelPredictiveControl.linconstraint!(::PredictiveController, ::LinModel, ::TranscriptionMethod)
 ModelPredictiveControl.linconstrainteq!
 ```